QUICK FACTS

 LOCAL WISDOM

-- Dangerous areas: none in particular, as Strasbourg is very safe.
+- Dangerous areas: Strasbourg is generally safe.
 In any case, be sure to watch your valuables and watch out for pickpockets in tourist areas.

 Recommended trip duration: 1-2 days